UBC-MDS/introduction-machine-learning/chapters/en/slides/module3/module3_01.md

 We keep aside some randomly selected portion from the training data.

+We `fit` (train) a model on the training portion only.

+We `score` (assess) the trained model on this set aside data to get a sense of how well the model would be able to generalize.

 We pretend that the kept aside data is representative of the real distribution (𝐷) of data.
-Then we only `fit` a model on the training portion only.
-We evaluate the trained model on this set-aside data to get a sense of how well the model would be able to generalize.

 ---